SAMtoBAM/pggb_starship_pipeline/README.md

 ```
 # Identify the Starship-related genes and extract the ROIs that contain at least one
 ```
-##now identifying the starship related genes (SRGs)
+##now identifying the SRGs and their corresponding SRRs

 ##only take the first transcript annotated
 ##for this IPR combinations are important and therefore we should looks at combos instead

 ##a combination of only "IPR009057" && "IPR001005"  or just "IPR001005" and nothing else = the MYB/SANT TF
-##previously added the combination of "IPR009057" && "IPR001005" && "IPR017930" (MYB domain) for the MYB/SANT ID but it is too common in other regions of the genome
+##previously added the combination of "IPR009057" && "IPR001005" && "IPR017930" (MYB domain) for the MYB/SANT ID but it is too common in other regions of some genomes
-##a combination of "IPR013087" (Zinc-finger) && "IPR021842" (DUF3435) or "IPR011010" ("DNA breaking-rejoining enzyme") && "IPR021842" (plus combinations with IPR013762 which is an intergrase-like catalytic domain)  and nothing else or "IPR021842" along = the DUF3435
+##a combination of "IPR013087" (Zinc-finger) && "IPR021842" (DUF3435) or "IPR011010" ("DNA breaking-rejoining enzyme") && "IPR021842" (plus combinations with IPR013762 which is an intergrase-like catalytic domain) and nothing else or "IPR021842" alone = the DUF3435
 ##any genes with "IPR022198" = the DUF3723
 ##an interesting case (more common in seems in aspergillus strains) is a combination of the MYB and the IPR013087 (commonly associated with the IPR021842 DUF3435 domain) protein domains = a MYB/SANT-ZnF combo